Custom Logic Implementation

 custom logic

-Check the DIRECT_FLOW checkbox to enable a direct call of the Custom Logic flow.
+Check the DIRECT_FLOW checkbox to enable Direct Call of the Custom Logic flow.

 Redeploy the Web Services.